 Working at Ink & Water

-We’re looking for a talented, pro-active web developer with a keen eye for detail to join Ink & Water as we look to expand our web team.
+We’re looking for a talented, pro-active web designer with a keen eye for detail to join Ink & Water as we look to expand our web team.

 We’re a small team but punch above our weight, delivering projects for a wide variety of clients of all shapes and sizes.
 Recent clients include the Department for International Trade, Sheffield & Rotherham Wildlife Trust, The University of Sheffield and a whole host of small to medium sized local businesses – from illustrators to engineers, funeral directors to singer/songwriters.

-The working hours for this role are open to negotiation, but ideally we’d be looking for someone able to work three to four days a week, with the possibility of extending this to full time hours in the future, if desired.
+The working hours for this role are open to negotiation, but ideally we’d be looking for someone able to work anywhere from two to four days a week, either on a salaried or freelance basis.

 The ability to critique your own work is essential.

 Whether it’s making design choices on colour and typography, or making informed decisions around page layouts and site structure, you’re tuned into the fine details of form and function, with the ability to identify areas for improvement.

 You’re an empathetic communicator